Best Credit Cards in May 2025Articles

 Weighing in at 22 grams and made of black-PVD-coated metal, the Mastercard® Black Card™ is a fancy-looking card that comes with airport lounge access, credit for Global Entry or TSA PreCheck and an annual airline credit.
 A 24/7 concierge service can help with anything from booking travel plans to tracking down hard to find items.

 Like the other black cards, the Mastercard® Black Card™ falls short in its earning rate considering its annual fee and the lack of transfer partners.
-You earn 2% value for airfare redemptions with no blackout dates or seat restrictions.
-1.5% value for cash back redemptions.
-Earn one point for every one dollar spent.
+You earn 2 points for every $1 spent on Airfare and Hotel reservations booked through LuxuryCardTravel.com.
+1 point for every $1 spent on all purchases.
+2% Value for Airfare Redemptions.
+1.5% Value for Cash Back Redemptions.
+Terms and Conditions Apply.

 The good thing, for those who want to apply for a black card, is that you can do so without an invitation.
 Having both a great income and credit score likely boosts your approval odds.